Catochrysops strabo

 Catochrysops strabo, the forget-me-not, is a small butterfly found in Asia that belongs to the lycaenids or blues family.
 The species was first described by Johan Christian Fabricius in 1793.
-It is found in Sri Lanka, India, from Sikkim to Indochina and in Sundaland, Sulawesi and the Philippines.
+It is found in Sri Lanka, Maldives, India, from Sikkim to Indochina and in Sundaland, Sulawesi and the Philippines.

 The wingspan is 25–30 mm.

 The larvae feed on Ougeinia dalbergioides, Schleichera trijuga and Desmodium species.